Xilinx/SME-Developer-Labs/FILTER2D_Lab.md

     ![](./images/filter2d_lab/OutlineKrnl.PNG)

 1. In the **Outline** viewer, click **Filter2DKernel** to look-up this function.
 	* The **Filter2DKernel** function is the top-level of the filter kernel implemented in the custom hardware accelerator.
 Interface properties for the accelerator are specified in this function.
-	* This computationally heavy function can be highly parallelized on the FPGA, providing significant acceleration over a CPU-based implementation.
+This computationally heavy function can be highly parallelized on the FPGA, providing significant acceleration over a CPU-based implementation.
 	* The kernel encapsulates the three main functions of the accelerator: **AXIBursts2PixelStream**, **Filter2D**, and **PixelStream2AXIBursts**.
 		* The **AXIBursts2PixelStream** function reads from global memory values sent by the host application and streams them to the **Filter2D** function.
 		* The **Filter2D** function receives the pixel data and performs the actual filter computations, and streams the results back out.
 		* The **PixelStream2AXIBursts** function receives the streaming results from the **Filter2D** function and writes them back to global memory for the host application.
 	* Observe that the three functions are communicating using `hls::streams` objects.
 These objects model a FIFO-based communication scheme.
 This is the recommended coding style which should be used whenever possible to exhibit streaming behavior and allow DATAFLOW optimization.
 		- The DATAFLOW optimization allows each of the subsequent functions to execute as independent processes.
 		- This results in overlapping and pipelined execution of the read, execute and write functions instead of sequential execution.
 		- The FIFO channels between the different processes do not need to buffer the complete dataset anymore but can directly stream the data to the next block.
-	* Note that the **Filter2D** kernel processes only a single plane.
+	* Note that the **Filter2D** kernel processes only a single color plane.
 At compile time, we can choose to have 1 or many kernels in the FPGA.
 		- In case there is only 1 kernel in the FPGA, a planar formatted YUV 4:4:4 image will have its luma and chroma planes procesed sequentially.
 		- In case there are 3 kernels in the FPGA, the luma and both chroma planes can be processed in parallel, therefore having a higher performance, at the cost of more FPGA resources.
 We will get back to this later in the lab.

 1. Using the **Outline** viewer, quickly look-up and inspect the other important function of the accelerator:
 	* The **Filter2D** function is the heart of the custom hardware accelerator that peforms the filter computations.
 	* It uses the **Window2D** class that provides an abstraction for getting a two-dimensial pixel window, then performs a simple convolution of the pixels in this window with a programmable filter.

-> The ```#pragma HLS PIPELINE II=1``` statement on line 26.
+	* Note the ```#pragma HLS PIPELINE II=1``` statement on line 26.
 This pragma tells the compiler that a new iteration of the ```for x``` loop (on line 23) should be started exactly one clock cycle after the previous one.
 As a result, the SDAccel compiler builds an  accelerator with 15*15=225 multipliers.
 Where the 225 multiply-add operations of the 2D convolution would be executed sequentially on a conventional CPU architecture, they are executed in parallel in the purpose-built FPGA accelerator.
 This results in a significant performance improvement.

-1. Now open the **host.cpp** file (from the **src/host** folder of the **Project Explorer** view).
+1. Now open file **host.cpp** from the **src/host** folder of the **Project Explorer** view.

-1. Again, use the **Outline** viewer to quickly look-up and inspect the two main functions of the host application:
-	* The **main** function of the C++ program initializes the test vectors, sets-up OpenCL, runs the reference model, runs the hardware accelerator, releases the OpenCL resources, and compares the results of the reference Filter2D model with the accelerator implementation.
+	* This C++ program initializes the test vectors, sets-up OpenCL, runs the reference model, runs the hardware accelerator, releases the OpenCL resources, and compares the results of the reference Filter2D model with the accelerator implementation.
-	* The **Filter2DDispatcher** class takes care of calling the hardware accelerated Filter2DKernel.
-This class uses OpenCL API calls to communicate with the FPGA and this is covered in greater detail later in this tutorial.

 1. Go to line 203 of the **host.cpp** file by pressing **Ctrl+L** and entering **203**.
-	* The **load_xclbin_file** function is where the OpenCL environment is setup in the host application.
+The **load_xclbin_file** function is where the OpenCL environment is setup in the host application.

 1. Using the right mouse button, click on the **load_xclbin_file** function and chose **Open Declaration** to jump to the declaration of the function located in the **xclbin_helper.cpp** file.

-	The function takes care of retrieving the OpenCL platform, device ID, creating the OpenCL context and create the OpenCL program.
+	* This function takes care of retrieving the OpenCL platform, device ID, creating the OpenCL context and create the OpenCL program.
 These four steps are typical of all SDAccel application.
 	* The functions implementing these four steps (also located in the **xclbin_helper.cpp** file) will look very familiar to developers with prior OpenCL experience.
 This code can often be reused as-is from project to project.
 	* Of particular note is the call to **clCreateProgramWithBinary** (line 87).
 This function loads contents of the specified FPGA binary file (xclbin file) into the FPGA device of the AWS EC2 F1 instance.
 	* All objects accessed through a **clCreate...** function call are to be released before terminating the program by calling **clRelease...**.
-This avoids memory leakage and clears the locks on the device.
+This avoids memory leakage and clears the lock on the device.

-1. Now go back to the **host.cpp** file and go line 304.
+1. Now go back to the **host.cpp** file and go to line 304.
 This where the image is processed using a conventional software implementation.
 	* Line 308-310, the **Filter2D** function is called 3 times to process the Y, U and V color planes of the image, respectively.
 	* Line 304, the OpenMP ```#pragma omp parallel for``` pragma is used to multi-thread the calls to the **Filter2D** function.
 This ensures a fair benchmark comparison betweem the CPU and FPGA executions.

 1. Scroll upwards to line 255.
 This is where the image is processed using the FPGA accelerator.
 	* Notice how this code looks very similar to the software implementation you just inspected.
 	* Line 265-267, the **Filter()** operator is used to issue independent requests to process the Y, U and V color planes using the FPGA accelerator.
 	* **Filter** is declared line 255 as an object of type **Filter2DDispatcher**.
 The **Filter2DDispatcher** class encapsulates the necessary OpenCL API calls used to send requests to the hardware accelerated Filter2DKernel.